-Alternatively, a U.S. Holder of "marketable stock" (as defined below) in a PFIC may elect out of the excess distribution regime by making a markto-market election with respect to such stock.
+Alternatively, a U.S. Holder of "marketable stock" (as defined below) in a PFIC may elect out of the excess distribution regime by making a mark-to-market election with respect to such stock.
 If a U.S. Holder makes a valid mark-to-market election with respect to our ADSs, the U.S. Holder will include in income each year that we are a PFIC an amount equal to the excess, if any, of the fair market value of the ADSs held at the end of the taxable year over the adjusted tax basis of such ADSs.
 The U.S. Holder is allowed a deduction for the excess, if any, of the adjusted tax basis of the ADSs over the fair market value of such ADSs held at the end of the taxable year.
 Any such deductions are allowable only to the extent of any net mark-to-market gains on the ADSs included in the U.S. Holder's income for prior taxable years.
-Amounts included in the U.S. Holder's income under a mark-to-market election, as well as any gain on the sale of disposition of ADSs, will be treated as ordinary income.
-Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the ADSs, as well as any loss realized on the actual sale or other disposition of the ADSs.
+Amounts included in the U.S. Holder's income under a mark-to-market election, as well as any gain on the sale of disposition of ADSs, as well as any loss realized on the actual sale or other disposition of the ADSs.
 The U.S. Holder's adjusted tax basis in the ADSs will be adjusted to reflect any such income or loss amounts.
 If a U.S. Holder makes a mark-to-market election, then, in any taxable year for which we are a PFIC, tax rules that apply to distributions by corporations that are not PFICs would apply to distributions by us (except that the lower applicable capital gains rate for qualified dividend income would not apply).
 If a U.S. Holder makes a valid mark-to-market election and we subsequently cease to be a PFIC, the U.S. Holder will not be required to take into account the mark-to-market income or loss described above during any period that we are not a PFIC.